ankitshahit/jnsm.be/README.md

 - [ ] Success message on after submission of feeling/mood takes up entire screen!
 - [ ] Success message on after submission of feeling/mood, text is not centered!
 - [x] README.MD tasks/bugs formatting is broken!
+- [x] Updated Tag line in README.md for project's motto